-The hazards associated with uranium tailings which are unprotected or not well maintained are radon emissions and seepage of radionuclides, gamma-radiation emitters, heavy metals and other contaminants with possible pollution of ground and surface water.
+The hazards associated with uranium tailings which are unprotected or not well-maintained are radon emissions and the seepage of radionuclides, gamma-radiation emitters, heavy metals and other contaminants with the possible pollution of ground and surface water.

 The radioactive waste legacy represents a serious hazard in Central Asia.

 In 2015 the EBRD established a multi-donor environmental fund, which aims to protect people and environment by remediating the most dangerous sites.